Logiqx/open-gnss/docs/thoughts.md

 Frame identifiers can specify the frame type and frame size, packed into 2 bytes.

 - Frame identifier = 6 bits which allows up to 64 different frame types, unique to a specific file
-- Frame size (excluding the identifier and checksum) = 10 bits which allows for 1KB payloads.
+- Frame size (excluding the identifier and checksum) = 10 bits which allows for 1024 byte payloads.
-  - Actual value = frame size - 1
+  - Actual value = frame size - 1 thus allowing for 1024 byte payloads

-It should be noted that any given frame type will always have the same first 2 bytes (identifer + size) throughout the file:
+It should be noted that any given frame type will always have the same first 2 bytes (identifer + size):

 - Header frame identifier (0x00 in upper 6 bits) + size
 - GNSS frame definition identifier (0x01 in upper 6 bits) + size
 - GNSS frame identifier (0x02 in upper 6 bits) + size

 File readers may wish to utilise the frame identifier and frame size to skip past frames that are of no interest / unsupported.
-This can be even be done without using the detailed field specifications in the GNSS frame definition(s).
+This can be even be done without interpreting the detailed field specifications in the GNSS frame definition(s).